MicrosoftDocs/OfficeDocs-SharePoint/migration/how-the-sharepoint-migration-tool-works.md

 **IMPORT:** During the import phase, the key is provided to SPO SAS.
 Only Azure and SPO are interacting to fetch and migrate the data to the destination.
 This process is a timer job-based but does not prevent other jobs from being queued up.
 During the import, a report is created in the working folder, and live updates are made.
 After the migration job is completed, the log is stored in the Azure container and a final report is created.<br>

-**SESSION AND RESUME:** While the migration is being performed, the tool saves information of the session in a hidden list on the users OneDrive for Business site.
+**SESSION AND RESUME:** While the migration is being performed, the tool saves information of the session in a hidden list on the users OneDrive site.
 This allows the migration tool to resume any previous migration sessions.

 ## Encryption and security